eric-erki/Location-based-WiFi-Services-system/README.md

  hostapd_cli to send WTN LoWS messages including the current waiting ticket numbers from the TU examination office.
-### 1.5 Prototype Virtual Machines
-* Within this folder, all the virtual machine images are used within our prototypical setup are stored.
-All of them use a bridged Network Interface.
-During our experiments this physical bridged network interface used the fixed IP 192.168.68.111 and was connected via a switch with the OpenWRT AP and the Cisco lightweight AP.
-* Therefore two machines can be found there.
-All of them can be accessed via the Webmin Webinterface by just typing the URL of the machine inside a browser.
-More- over, all of them have the standard root accout with the credentials:
-	* user: root
-	* pass: toor
-* The LoWS-Control VM includes the LoWS-Control Program, the LoWS-Control-DB and the local Codebookserver.
- Besides, a MySQL Server, an Apache with PHP and a DHCP Server are running.
-IP: 192.168.68.1 fixed
-* The global Codebook Address Server VM includes the global Codebook address server and the global Codebook Server Database.
-IP: 192.168.68.3 (DHCP)
-*The AIR-CTVM-K9-8-0-100-0p VM houses the WLC of the Cisco lightweight AP.
-Due to its closed source the vWLC is not provided, if you want to use Cisco lightweight APs within the LoWS system, please use your WLC or vWLC you purchased together with your lightweight AP from Cisco.
-For experiments, please contact Cisco to get a evaluation Version of their currently available vWLC.

 ## 9. Contact
 * Sven Zehl, TU-Berlin, zehl@tkn